Come allenarsi nella Pole Dance in modo sicuro ed efficace

 When the muscle is not yet strong enough, the body tends to:

-• unload the weight on the joints
+• shift the weight onto the joints

-The role of the teacher in this distinction
+The instructor's role in this distinction

-A qualified teacher helps the student to:
+A qualified instructor helps the student to:

-• recognize body signals
+• recognize the body's signals

-• understanding when to stop
+• understand when to stop

 • modify an exercise before it becomes harmful

-• build strength before loading your joints
+• build strength before loading the joints

 The golden rule I always teach

-👉 Muscle pain is manageable.
+👉 Muscle pain can be managed.

-Training smart means:
+Training intelligently means:

-• build the body over time
+• build your body over time

 • listen to the signals